 Aywiers is an ancient abbey where Cistercian nuns lived for almost 600 years.
-The religious community of the "Awirs" settled in the region in 1215 and was dissolved in 1794 after the French Revolution.
+The religious community of the "Awirs" settled in Couture in 1215 and was dissolved in 1794 after the French revolution.

 The influence of Aywiers Abbey was very important, especially in the 17th century, the golden age of the community.
-At that time, Aywiers Abbey had nearly 50 nuns and converse sisters.
+At that time, Aywiers Abbey had almost 50 nuns and lay sisters.

-From its creation, the abbey respected the monastic rule of Saint Benedict.
-Entering an abbey was therefore a strong and considered choice.
-Indeed, the nuns took vows of poverty, obedience and chastity.
+From the very beginning, the abbey followed the monastic rule of Saint Benedict.
+Entering an abbey was therefore a strong, considered choice.
+The nuns took vows of poverty, obedience and chastity.